 When brainstorming ideas for a high school Art project, remember that:

 Single words are unlikely to express an idea adequately.
 As you think though possibilities, it is likely that you will want to jot down whole phrases and brainstorm possible ways of beginning or approaching a subject.
-Intentions and possibilities should be clear to someone else who reads the mind map at a later date
+Intentions and possibilities should be clear to someone else who reads the mind map at a later date;

-Images should be sourced first-hand (i.e. drawn or photographed yourself) or clearly referenced, and should be integrated within the mind map in a visually pleasing way
+Images should be sourced first-hand (i.e. drawn or photographed yourself) or clearly referenced, and should be integrated within the mind map in a visually pleasing way;

 The appearance of the mind map is crucially important.
-This is likely to be one of the first things an examiner sees when opening your sketchbook – first impressions count
+This is likely to be one of the first things an examiner sees when opening your sketchbook – first impressions count.

-Creative mind maps and visual brainstorming
+Creative mind map examples and visual brainstorming ideas

 Please note that although some of these presentation methods are more complex and time consuming than others, this not does mean they are better.
 Sometimes a quick, expressive splurge of ideas upon paper is all that is needed.